UoA-eResearch/figshare_gen_xml_from_ldap/README.md

 # figshare_gen_xml_from_ldap
 Reads the UoA LDAP and generates an XML HR file to upload to Figshare.

 conf/academic_department_code_to_faculty.json maps academic department codes the department's faculty.

-**Nb.
-There are a few departments in more than one faculty, so the primary one has been chosen.**
+* There are a few departments in more than one faculty, so the primary one has been chosen.
-**&nbsp;&nbsp;&nbsp;&nbsp;Also note that there are many non-academic department codes that get mapped to nil.**
+* Also note that there are many non-academic department codes that get mapped to nil.

-conf/course_codes_to_faculty.json maps student course codes (papers) to a faculty **Nb.
-There are conflicts here too, so a primary faculty was chosen for each course.**
+conf/course_codes_to_faculty.json maps student course codes (papers) to a faculty

+* There are conflicts here too, so a primary faculty was chosen for each course.

+conf/override_group.json is a list of people we want in specific groups, regardless of the LDAP grouping.

+* A null group is "" in this file, where in the others, it is null

-Just execute
+Just execute:
 ```
   run.rb
 ```
+and get a new XML file in the user_xml_files/ directory, called figshare_hr_feed_<Year-Month-Day>.xml This xml file's name is also put into Upload/hr_file_to_upload.json, so Upload/upload.py can just be run.

 conf/auth.json is of form
 ```